 Executive Director at Chosen Family Law Center, Inc.

-Diana Adams serves as Executive Director of Chosen Family Law Center, Inc., a nonprofit supporting LGBTQ, polyamorous, platonic, and non-nuclear families, and offers professional training on cultural competency and legal skills for serving these communities.
+Diana Adams serves LGBTQ, polyamorous, platonic, and non-nuclear families, offering professional training on cultural competency and legal skills for these communities.

 Ellen Bertels